 The clownfish Marlin is traumatized when a shark devours his wife and their brood of young eggs.
 Only one egg is left and Marlin names the hatchling Nemo, raising him with utmost care and protection.
 Marlin tries to delay sending Nemo to school but eventually cannot fight Nemo’s determination to go any longer.
 On Nemo’s first day at school, Marlin then learns that the class is going on an outing to the edge of the reef and races to stop them.
 Tired of his father’s over-protection, Nemo ventures out beyond the reef, only to caught in a net by a scuba diver.
 He is captured and placed in a fishtank in a dentist’s office in Sydney, Australia, where he learns from the other fish in the tank that he is to be given as a gift to the dentist’s niece Darla who has a bad habit of shaking her pet fish to death.
 The battle-worn Gill, one of the other fish in the tank, tries to come up with a plan to escape before Nemo receives his fate at Darla’s hands.
 Meanwhile, Marlin, joined by Dory who has short-term memory loss but can read human language, ventures into the perilous depths of the open sea to find Nemo.

 Finding Nemo was the fifth film from Pixar Animation Studio.
 After establishing their industry credentials in the late 1980s with a series of highly acclaimed shorts (many of which are now being reissued preceding their feature films), Pixar first appeared with Toy Story (1995).
 Toy Story created a revolution in animation in that it was the first entirely computer-animated feature film, where computers were not merely used to assist the animators but where the animation was drawn inside the virtual environment.
-A number of other studios have popped up since jumping on the computer-animation revolution bandwagon but Pixar remains at the forefront, having gone onto make a string of other hits such as A Bug’s Life (1998), Monsters, Inc. (2001), The Incredibles (2004), Cars (2006), Ratatouille (2007), Wall-E (2008), Up (2009), Brave (2012), The Good Dinosaur (2015), Inside Out (2015), Coco (2017) and Onward (2020), as well as sequels to many of these.
+A number of other studios have popped up since jumping on the computer-animation revolution bandwagon but Pixar remains at the forefront, having gone onto make a string of other hits such as A Bug’s Life (1998), Monsters, Inc. (2001), The Incredibles (2004), Cars (2006), Ratatouille (2007), Wall-E (2008), Up (2009), Brave (2012), The Good Dinosaur (2015), Inside Out (2015), Coco (2017), Onward (2020) and Soul (2020), as well as sequels to many of these.

 Finding Nemo was directed by Andrew Stanton, who was the co-director on A Bug’s Life, had written most of Pixar’s films up to that point and subsequently went onto make Wall-E and the live-action John Carter (2012).